VenkataRaju/JavaClassVersionChecker/README.md

       -gv Group by Java version
-   2: Scans all class files in an archive and lists all the files in output Path can be any folder or file which matches the provided extension e.g. 1. java jar-class-target-java-version-checker-.jar Folder1 Folder2
+   2: Scans all class files in an archive and lists all the files in output Path can be any folder or file which matches the provided extension e.g. 1. java jar-class-target-java-version-checker-&lt;version&gt;.jar Folder1 Folder2
-     2. java jar-class-target-java-version-checker-.jar -e war,ear xyz.war abc.ear Folder2
+     2. java jar-class-target-java-version-checker-&lt;version&gt;.jar -e war,ear xyz.war abc.ear Folder2
-     3. java jar-class-target-java-version-checker-.jar abc.jar
+     3. java jar-class-target-java-version-checker-&lt;version&gt;.jar abc.jar
-     4. java jar-class-target-java-version-checker-.jar -e class,jar abc.jar Xyz.class Folder
+     4. java jar-class-target-java-version-checker-&lt;version&gt;.jar -e class,jar abc.jar Xyz.class Folder
 Note: Except 'class' all other files (with matching extension e.g. war,zip,ear) will be considered as a compressed zip files
 </pre>